MicrosoftDocs/windows-dev-docs/hub/powertoys/newplus.md

 # New+

-**PowerToys New+** enables you to create files and folders from an easily personalized set of templates, directly from the File Explorer context menu.
+**PowerToys New+** enables you to create files and folders from a personalized set of templates, directly from the File Explorer context menu.

 ## Getting started